inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 .. **TODO** not so detailed

-We set up high background traffic (96 Mbps) and lower time-sensitive traffic (9.6 Mbps); both send 1200B packets:
+We set up high-bitrate background traffic (96 Mbps) and lower-bitrate time-sensitive traffic (9.6 Mbps); both with 1200B packets (excess packets will be dropped):

 .. literalinclude:: ../omnetpp.ini
    :start-at: app[0].source.packetLength